raul23/testing-three-js/README.rst

  - **NOTES:**

    - "If there are many variables with the same name, you may find it difficult to differentiate among them.
      In that case, you can add folders for every object.
-All the variables related to an object be in one folder."
+All the variables related to an object [will] be in one folder."

      .. code-block:: javascript